 TLS Key Exchange showing the publicly-signed certificate presented by the camera:

-Step 5: Camera’s feed is sent directly to the computer
+Step 5: Camera’s feed is sent directly to the streaming device

 Once the secure connection is established, the camera sends the video to the client: